Farmington (Louisville, Kentucky)

-Farmington, an 18 acre historic site in Louisville, Kentucky, was once the center of a hemp plantation owned by John and Lucy Speed.
+Farmington, an 18 acre historic site in Louisville, Kentucky, United States, was once the center of a hemp plantation owned by John and Lucy Speed.
 The 14-room, Federal-style brick plantation house was possibly based on a design by Thomas Jefferson and has several Jeffersonian architectural features.
 As many as 64 African Americans were enslaved by the Speed family at Farmington.

 History

 The Farmington site was part of a military land grant given to Captain James Speed in 1780.
 His son, John Speed, completed Farmington on a tract of land in 1816.
 Built in the Federal architectural style, the house is based on plans by Thomas Jefferson, which are now in the Coolidge Collection at the Massachusetts Historical Society.

 Speed built the house for his wife, Lucy Gilmer Fry, daughter of Joshua Fry and granddaughter of Dr. Thomas Walker, the guardian of Thomas Jefferson.
 Her aunt and uncle's home in Charlottesville, Virginia was called Farmington and had an addition designed by Thomas Jefferson.

 Their son, Joshua Fry Speed, was an intimate, lifelong friend of Abraham Lincoln.
 While courting Mary Todd, Lincoln spent three weeks at Farmington in 1841 while recovering from mental and physical exhaustion.
 It was during this visit to Farmington in 1841 that Abraham Lincoln witnessed slavery on a plantation first-hand and he saw enslaved people chained together after he boarded a steamboat at the Louisville waterfront.
 In an 1855 letter to Joshua Speed, Lincoln wrote that the scene had continued to torment him.

 John and Lucy's son, James Speed, was appointed Attorney General of the United States by Lincoln in 1863.